user-ab-name/casestudy/README-xcess.md

 * Remediate **High** and **Medium** vulnerabilities immediately.
 * Re-test the application in a staging environment after fixes before going live.
+* Conduct a **follow-up vulnerability scan (rescan)** using OWASP ZAP after all fixes have been applied to confirm that issues are resolved.
+* Compare results with the initial scan to verify that previously detected issues no longer appear.
+* Document any remaining or newly discovered vulnerabilities and address them promptly.
 * Schedule regular vulnerability scans.
 * Regularly review and update third-party libraries and dependencies.
 * Ensure all security headers are set according to best practices.